top of page

 3. Reliable Research and Viewpoint Diversity in Mental Health

-Individuals who seek therapeutic assistance, reflective of the larger society, are sociologically, culturally and politically diverse.
-To appropriately serve and appreciate clients with differing, yet equally healthy needs requires an equivalently diverse socio-political representation in academic, clinical, research, and professional association leadership in the behavioral sciences.
+Individuals who seek therapeutic assistance, reflective of the larger society, are sociologically, culturally and politically diverse, sometimes referred to as conservative or liberal.
+To appropriately serve and appreciate clients with differing needs or viewpoints requires an open-mindedness, evidenced-based thinking and practice in academic, clinical, research, and professional association leadership in the psychological sciences.

 Our organizational principles and goals are value driven